 RVing in winter provides dozens of benefits and plenty of fun.
-You can enjoy beautiful landscapes, winter sports activities and smaller crowds during shoulder season.
+During the shoulder season, you can enjoy beautiful landscapes, winter sports activities, and smaller crowds.
 While rewarding, winter camping can be risky, too, especially with the Canadian weather conditions that often include snow and ice.
 Here are eight things you should know before you drive your RV on the ice.
-Along with warm winter clothing, these best practises and precautions prepare you to stay safe as you travel across Canada this winter.
+Along with warm winter clothing, these best practices and precautions prepare you to stay safe as you travel across Canada this winter.

 1. Respect the dangers.